Tim Penny

-Timothy Joseph Penny (born November 19, 1951) is an American author, musician, and former politician from Minnesota.
-Penny was a Democratic-Farmer-Labor member of the United States House of Representatives, 1983–1995, representing Minnesota's 1st congressional district in the 98th, 99th, 100th, 101st, 102nd and 103rd congresses.
+Timothy Joe Penny (born November 19, 1951) is an American author, musician, and former politician from Minnesota.
+As a member of the Democratic-Farmer-Labor Party, Penny represented Minnesota's 1st congressional district in the United States House of Representatives from 1983 to 1995.
+Penny was also the Independence Party's nominee for governor of Minnesota in 2002.

 Early life

 Penny was born in Albert Lea, Minnesota, and was educated at Winona State College, receiving a bachelor's degree in political science in 1974.
 He was a member of the Minnesota Senate, 1976–1982.
 Penny served in the United States Naval Reserve and was commissioned a lieutenant commander.

 Political career

 In 1982, Penny won the DFL nomination for the 1st District and upset four-term 2nd District Republican Tom Hagedorn, becoming only the third Democrat to represent this district.
 Leading up to the election, Republicans were divided after the conservative Hagedorn narrowly defeated two-term First District moderate incumbent, Rep. Arlen Erdahl, in a contentious Republican Convention endorsement contest after redistricting; in addition, Democrats made large gains in congressional elections across the country, which contributed to Penny's victory.
 Penny was reelected in 1984 with 56 percent of the vote, becoming the first non-Republican to win reelection in the district since statehood.
 He never faced another contest nearly that close, winning four more times by an average of 70 percent of the vote.

 Penny was a somewhat conservative Democrat; he opposed gun control and abortion (though he has since become pro-choice).
 These stances were typical for a mostly rural district in southern Minnesota.
 He was best known for his work on fiscal policy.
 Although he had built a nearly unbreakable hold on his district, he announced in 1994 that he would not run for a seventh term.
 After Jesse Ventura was elected governor in 1998, Penny served an informal advisory role to the governor and assisted with the gubernatorial transition team.